const dir = std.fs.cwd();

 ^

 So, when you instantiate an union object, you must choose one of the data types (or, one of the data members) listed in the union type.
-In the example above, I choose to use the azure data member, and, as a result, all other data members were automatically deactivated, and you can no longer use them after you instantiate the object.
+In the example above, I choose to use the azure

 You can activate another data member by completely redefining the entire enum object.
-In the example below, I initially use the azure data member.
-But then, I redefine the target object to use a new LakeTarget object, which uses this time the google data member.
+In the example below, I initially use the azure

 var target = LakeTarget {

-.azure = AzureBlob.init()
+.azure = AzureBlob.init()};

-target = LakeTarget {
+target = LakeTarget

-.google = GoogleGCP.init()
+.google = GoogleGCP.init()};

-An curious fact about union types, is that, at first, you cannot use them in switch statements (that we preseted at Section 2.1.2).
-In other words, if you have an object of type LakeTarget for example, you cannot give this object to a switch statement as input.
+A curious fact about union types, is that, at first, you cannot use them in switch statements (which were presented at Section 2.1.2).
+In other words, if you have an object of type LakeTarget

 But what if you really need to do so?
 What if you actually need to provide an “union object” to a switch statement?
 The answer to this question relies on another special type in Zig, which are the tagged unions.
 To create a tagged union, all you have to do is to add an enum type into your union declaration.